 I want to transfer onto MSci or BSc with Theoretical Physics.
 When and how can I do it?

 This is possible at any time up to the start of Year 3 provided that you have taken the Mathematical Methods option in Year 2.
-Note that if you are on a BSc and want to transfer to an MSci it is generally better done in Year 1.
-Students requesting a transfer to the "with Theoretical Physics" programmes must demonstrate their capabilities by a strong performance in the exams.
-Transfers will only be considered after consultation with your personal tutor, who must inform the senior tutor.
+Transfers will only be considered after consultation with your personal tutor, who must inform the Senior Tutor.

 I am on the standard MSci or BSc Physics programmes.
 Does this prevent me from taking theoretical physics option courses in Years 3 and 4?

-No. The theoretical option courses in Years 3 and 4 are open to all students, irrespective of the degree programme they are registered on.
-Those on the MSci or BSc with Theoretical Physics have to take a minimum number of theoretical options (most are 6 ECTS), usually three per year.
-Any other student can take as few or as many as they wish depending on their confidence and ability in mathematics.
-(BSc students must choose between 15-18 ECTS of options in Year 3 and MSci students 5 free choices in each of Years 3 and 4.)
+No. The theoretical elective modules in Years 3 and 4 are open to all students, irrespective of the degree programme they are registered on.
+Those on the MSci or BSc with Theoretical Physics have to take a minimum number of theoretical electives (most are 7.5 ECTS) Any other student can take as few or as many as they wish depending on their confidence and ability in mathematics.
 You should consult your personal tutor before making a final decision.